rajkamalrajendran79/AI-Data-Sciecne-Case-Studies/README.md

 Dataset: Kaggle’s Amazon Fine Food Reviews dataset

-app.py: Streamlit app script for interactive analysis of new reviews.
+Streamlit app: interactive analysis of new reviews.

 💡 Contributing
 You are welcome to contribute tio this repsoitories.